 - When the writing being forged is a will, contract, commercial instrument, or deed it is a felony of the third degree and is subject to a maximum prison term of seven years in prison and/or a fine up to $15,000.
 A check is an example of a commercial instrument.

 - A misdemeanor of the first degree applies to all other types of forgery and faces a punishment of up to five years in prison and/or a maximum fine of $10,000.

 - The accused did not intend to mislead or injure another.

 - The accused did not possess any knowledge that a document was forged.

 Protect Your Freedom and Handle a White Collar Criminal Lawyer Today

 When your freedom is at stake, you should not take the decision to hire an attorney lightly.
-Our experienced lawyers at the Law Offices of Michael T. van der Veen have an exceptional track record handling white collar crimes.
+Our experienced lawyers at van der Veen, Hartshorn, and Levin have an exceptional track record handling white collar crimes.
 Contact our Philadelphia office to meet with a white collar forgery attorney today.
 Our vast criminal trial experience will be invaluable in defending your case.
 We will investigate and find every reason to support your innocence with evidence to support our case.
 The burden is on the prosecutor to prove your guilt.
 We will uphold your reputation and defend you aggressively.